SinfulHymn/Algo-Visualizer/README.md

   </a>

   <p align="center">
-    <p>An algorithm visualizer app created with React and typescript.</p>
+    <p>An algorithm visualizer created with React, Typescript, and GraphQL.</p>
     <a href="https://algorithm-visuals.netlify.app/"><strong>Live Website - AlgoVisualizer</strong></a>
     <br />
  React Web Application built on <br/>